 The sole purpose of payment gateways is to move money.
 And this typically incurs a transaction fee often consisting of a fixed amount or a percentage of the transaction amount.
 Depending on volume and ticket size, this sums up quickly.
-On the other hand, with a wallet-based system, you can save fees e.g. by refunding customers, not to their payment source, but their e-money account (see above), so that funds only move between virtual accounts but not in the real world.
+On the other hand, with a wallet-based system, you can save fees e.g. by refunding customers, not to their payment source, but to their e-money account (see above), so that funds only move between virtual accounts but not in the real world.

 No Additional Services

 Payment gateway-based payments are fairly straightforward.
 From “checkout” to “pay-off”, nothing fancy.
-But sometimes it is the advanced feature set that makes your customers smile, like loyalty points, free of charge P2P payments or gift cards.
+But sometimes it is the advanced feature set that makes your customers smile, like loyalty points, free-of-charge P2P payments or gift cards.
 E-wallet-based systems can handle such features directly, without the need for additional external systems to be implemented.